sergiorgiraldo/GitTraining/README.md

 # GitTraining

-slides and notes for my git workshop
+slides and notes for my git workshop.
+Also ready recipes to get you up tp speed